Judd Apatow: Criticism

-Treatment of LGBTQ people and women

-In 2007 New York magazine noted that former Apatow associate Mike White was "disenchanted" by Apatow's later films, "objecting to the treatment of women and gay men in Apatow's recent movies", with White quoted as saying of Knocked Up: "At some point it starts feeling like comedy of the bullies, rather than the bullied."
-In Apatow's comedies, characters frequently use demeaning words against the LGBTQ community, words such as "tranny", and "faggot".
+In 2007, New York magazine noted that former Apatow associate Mike White was "disenchanted" by Apatow's later films, "objecting to the treatment of women and gay men in Apatow's recent movies", with White quoted as saying of Knocked Up: "At some point it starts feeling like comedy of the bullies, rather than the bullied."
+In Apatow's comedies, characters had frequently used demeaning words against the LGBTQ community, words such as "tranny", and "faggot".

 Actress Katherine Heigl said in 2007 that though she enjoyed working with Apatow on Knocked Up, she found the film itself "a little sexist" and felt it "paints the women as shrews, as humorless and uptight, and it paints the men as lovable, goofy, fun-loving guys."
 Apatow responded, "I'm just shocked she used the word shrew.
 I mean, what is this, the 1600s?"
-Apatow said the characters in the film "are sexist at times... but it's really about immature people who are afraid of women and relationships and learn to grow up."
+Apatow acknowledged that the characters in the film "are sexist at times... but it's really about immature people who are afraid of women and relationships and learn to grow up."

 In 2012, Alyssa Rosenberg of ThinkProgress quoted Apatow as saying, "I got bored of penises.
 I said, 'enough of that.'
 No, I just like immaturity, I like to show people struggle and try to figure out who they are.
 I'm a guy and so it leaned guy for a while.
 But one of the projects I'm most proud of is Freaks and Geeks, which is about a woman in high school struggling to figure out which group she wants to belong to, so for me, it goes back and forth."